xy7313/xy7313.github.io/_posts/2017-04-06-Start-with-JAVA3.md

 3. Lazy initialize: declare first but not initialize
 ```
 public class LazyInitialized {
+        /*
-        //private constructor to avoid client applications to use constructor
+        1. private constructor to avoid client applications to use constructor
+        2. initialize an object using keyword: static to ensure only one object exist.
+        3. we need to check if the instance existed before we create a new one
+        */
         private LazyInitialized(){

         }

-        //initialize an object using keyword: static to ensure only one object exist.
         private static final LazyInitialized instance;

-        //we need to check if the instance existed  before we create a new one
         public static LazyInitialized getInstance(){
             if(instance == null) instance = new LazyInitializedSingleton();
             return instance;
         }

         public static void main(String a[]) {
             LazyInitialized obj = LazyInitialized.getInstance();
                 //...
         }
 }